MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - Band Page

     - The Band page consists of an official press release about Ritual Effect and its members, including images of them performing live.
-There are links to the top of the page and the Contact page at the bottom and links to the Music page in the article itself.
+There are links at the bottom to the Contact page and back to the top of the page, and links to the Music page in the article itself.

     - This page provides information on the history of the band, their music style, performance style and releases.
 It is useful to both fans and casual visitors who wish to learn more about the band.
 It is also useful to music industry professionals as it provides relevant information and easy access to the band's music and contact information.